GFite/purplepaper/finx-io/src/pages/blog/05-launch-uniswap-v2/index.md

 ## All other questions

-For all questions, you can join and engage with the community in the [Uniswap Discord](https://discord.gg/FCfyBSbCU5).
+For all questions, you can join and engage with the community in the [FINX Discord](https://discord.gg/dc7ZKnUe).